Donald Trump Has Reportedly Landed On A Supreme Court Nominee, Smart Money Is On Hardiman, Says ‘Politico’

 According to Vox, Hardiman has a strong track record of supporting gun rights, and as such, holds a lot of appeal to Trump’s gun-supporting base.
 He also serves in the same court as Trump’s sister, Judge Maryanne Trump Barry.

-Though bullish on guns, Hardiman’s stance on abortion – and specifically, whether or not he’s inclined to overturn Roe. v.
-Wade, will almost certainly come up in his Senate confirmation hearings.
-Pro-abortion rights Republican senators Susan Collins and Lisa Murkowski are expected to grill him at length about the topic.
+Though bullish on guns, Hardiman’s stance on abortion — and specifically, whether or not he’s inclined to overturn Roe. v.
+Wade — will almost certainly come up in his Senate confirmation hearings.
+Pro-abortion rights Republican Senators Susan Collins and Lisa Murkowski are expected to grill him at length about the topic.

 Brett Kavanaugh